gmitch215/gmitch/commissions.md

 <details>
     <summary>Click to Read More</summary>

-As a current student, I do not have the legal capabilities of signing for any contract or contract-related work.
+As a current student, I do not have the legal capabilities of creating or signing for any contract or contract-related work.
 Please commission me at your own risk.

+The following policies written on this page are ones I have written myself and will oblige by through the commissioning process.
+Please read them throroughly and communicate your compliance as soon as possible.
 </details>

-## Before you Commission Me
+## Prerequisites

 Firstly, please check the above status symbol to see if I am currently open to commissions.
 If I am unavailable, it is usually because I have too many commissions going on currently or am busy with other things.
 If you contact me while I am unavailable, I can put you on a waitlist for commissions, but do not expect major progress anytime soon.

 I highly recommend you view my [cv](/cv) and [demos](/demos) before contacting me for a commission to ensure I am qualified and capable of doing what you ask.
-This is to ensure that I have the knowledge and capabilities of completing your task at a specific
+This is to ensure that I have the knowledge and capabilities of completing your task at a specific level.
+Please also communicate your priorities as clearly as possible for an accurate quote.

-## Commision Prerequisites

 I will **automatically deny** commissions with the following themes:

 - Pornographic or NSFW Content
 - Racist, Homophobic, Sexist, Bigoted or anti-LGBTQ+ content
   - Includes other discriminatory themes and content

-I typically charge a **20% upfront** charge on all commissions.
-I do this because I am unable to sign a contract (see *important notice*) and would like to confirm that there is a commitment present between both of us.
-Basically, it's big enough so I don't get scammed and small enough so you don't get scammed.

-If you are unhappy with my work and request a refund, <u>I will only offer <strong>full</strong> or <strong>close to full</strong> refunds before a project is classified as 50% done.</u> What is "50% done" or "half done" depends on the complexity, effort, and time put into a project, which is very subjective and can be discussed.
-After that period, a refund policy will be negotated revolving around how much has been completed.
+- Personal Attacks, Harms or Slander
+- Malware, Spyware, Phishing or Virus-related code
+- Illegal or Unlawful themes that violate US Federal Law or UN International Law

-## Price Negotations
+## Pricing

-I am willing to negotiate prices to a (reasonable) amount.
-Developers are notorious for undercharging or overcharging clients, so it is important to me for your well-being and satisfaction.
+Developers are notorious for severely overcharging or undercharging their clients, so all flat prices will be open for negotation.

-It is also important that you communicate <u>priorities</u> and <u>budget</u> as much as possible **BEFORE** I quote you to ensure that a fair price    is set.
-By "priorities," I am referring to what I should be looking for over one another (i.e. performance, efficiency, maintainability, quality, etc).
-The more effort, quality, efficiency, and/or performance requested, the more likely I am to have a more expensive quote.

-Unless your project or plugin integrates with a system like Tebex to sell a product for real money, the quote will not include a commission rate.
-My minimum commission rate percentage is **4%**, and this will increase depending on the complexity of the products I am commissioned to sell.
+I offer a free 30-day period after the planned deadline for **only** bug fixes discovered later.
+If you need extended support, please view the prices below:

+- (Optional) $15 / Year for Extra Bug Support (Capped at 4 Years)
+- (Optional) $20 / Year for Minor Features Added (Capped at 4 Years)

+These are **not** able to be refunded and are **not** open for negotation and will not change.

+If your plugin plans to integrate with a system like Tebex, I will offer an optional commisssion percentage based on the quote (minimum is **4%**) for lifetime bug support and minor feature additions.
+For major feature additions, I will quote you based on your necessities.

+## Refund Policy

+The following will apply upon a refund request:

+- I will **only** offer **full** or **close to full** refunds if the plugin is not classified as "half done" or "50% done."
+What is "half done" means that the current request refund date is past the halfway mark between the **discussed deadline** and **the day you have paid the upfront cost**.
+  - If you have paid the $15/Y additional bug support and/or the $20/Y, I will offer these until the deadline has passed.
+- After a project is "50% done," a refund policy will be negotated upon request.
+The maximum refund amount I will grant is **75%**, however this heavily depends on the refund request date.
+- Please keep in mind that I make an effort to communicate progress and test with the client as much as possible to ensure features are made to your satisfaction.
+There should not be any major surprises upon release.
+- After the deadline has passed, **I will not offer any refunds.** If you need bugs fixed or minor features added, please pay the fees shown above.

 ## Contact